rems-project/cn-tutorial/src/tutorial.md

 ### Error reports

 Since diagnosing errors is an important part of using CN, let's take a closer look.
-The error report consists of two sections:
+The error report consists of two sections.

-- The first section ("Path to error") contains information about the  control-flow path leading up to the error.
+**Path.** The first section ("Path to error") contains information about the  control-flow path leading up to the error.

 When type checking a C function, CN checks each possible control-flow path through the program individually.
 If CN detects UB or a violation of user-defined specifications, CN reports the problematic control-flow path.
 A path is reported as a nested structure of statements: paths are split into sections, grouping together statements between high-level control-flow positions (e.g. the start of the function, the start of a loop, the invocation of a `continue`, `break`, or `return` statement, etc.); within each section, the statements are given by their source location in the input file; finally CN reports, per statement, the typechecked sub-expressions, as well as the memory accesses and function calls within these.

 In our example, there is only one possible control-flow path: entering the function body (section "function body") and executing the block from lines 2 to 4, followed by the return statement at line 3.
 The entry for the latter contains the sequence of sub-expressions in the return statement, including reads of the variables `x` and `y`.

 **Note.**  In C, a function's local variables, including the function arguments, are mutable and their address can be taken and passed as a value.
 CN (following Cerberus) therefore represents local variables as memory allocations that are manipulated using memory reads and writes.

 CN's type checking of the return statement therefore involves checking memory reads for `x` and `y`, at their memory locations, which CN names `&ARG0` and `&ARG1`.
 The first read, at `&ARG0`, here returns the value `x` (that is, the value for `x` originally passed into the function `add`); the second read, at `&ARG1`, returns `y`.

 Alongside this symbolic information, CN also displays concrete values: `1073741825i32 /* 0x40000001 */` for x (here the first value is the decimal representation and the second, in `/*...*/` comments the hex number) and `1073741824i32 /* 0x40000000 */` for `y`.
 (CN also displays values for the pointers, `{@0; 4}` for `x` and `{@0; 0}` for `y`, which we ignore for now.)

  These values are part of a counter example, a concrete valuation of pointers and variables in the program that is consistent with the control flow path taken (and any user-specified assumptions), which leads to the error.
 The exact values may vary on your machine and also depend on the version of Z3 installed on your system.

-- The second section, below the error trace, lists the verification context CN has reached along this control-flow path.
+**Proof context.** The second section, below the error trace, lists the verification context CN has reached along this control-flow path.

 "Available resources" lists the owned resources before the error occurred, such as resources for owned pointers, as discussed later.

 "Variables" lists counterexample values for program variables and their addresses.
 In addition to the variables `x` and `y`, which are assigned the same values as in the trace above, this includes possible values for the pointers `&ARG0` and `&ARG1` to their memory locations, as well as values for function pointers in scope and the `__cn_alloc_history`, both of which we ignore for now.

 Finally, "Constraints" records all logical facts CN has learned before reaching the error.
 This includes any user-specified assumptions from a precondition or loop invariant, value range constraints for variables and function pointers implied by their C-types, and facts CN has learned during the type checking of the current control-flow path.

 In this example, the only constraints are value range constraints for variables and functions in scope: e.g.

 - `good<signed int>(x)` says that the initial value of function argument `x` is a "good" `signed int` value, that is, within the representable range of a C `signed int` value.
 For C integer types `T`, `good<T>` requires that the argument is representable at C-type `T`; for pointers `good` additionally requires that the argument is aligned with respect to the pointee type; for C structs `good` requires all members to be `good`, for arrays that all array cells have `good` values.

 - `repr<signed int*>(&ARGO)` records that the pointer to the memory location storing the first function argument, `x`, is representable at C-type `signed int*`;

 - `aligned(&ARGO, 4u64)`, moreover, states that the same pointer is 4-byte aligned.